-- Q: Who were the other Commercial Water Companies (CWCs) contacted?
-A: White Water Utilities Inc., NJ American Water Co., United Water.
-Southeast Morris County Municipal Utilities Authority Board (SMCMUA) was contacted subsequent to the 12/12/12 Inform meeting. - 2) Q: If the CWC bills Lakeshore (community meter) would they bill at a commercial rate?A: This option is not available through Aqua. - 3) Q: Is Aqua facing any material burden from Sandy damage?A: (Aqua): "No." - 4) Q: How many households are in the NJ water system and how many are served by wells?
-A: (12/22/12) According to the DEP there are approximately 8.8 million NJ residents.
-Of these about 7.9 million are served by Community Water
+- 1) Q: Who were the other Commercial Water Companies (CWCs) contacted?
+A: White Water Utilities Inc., NJ American Water Co., United Water. - 2) Q: If the CWC bills Lakeshore (community meter) would they bill at a commercial rate? - A: No. This question is only applicable in the case of a community-wide meter.
+The billing would be at a residential rate.
+Although the billing would go thru Lakeshore, Lakeshore would not be buying the water.
+It would just be a pass-thru agent for billing. - 3) Q: Is either bidding company facing more of a burden from Sandy damage?
+A: unknown.
+The committee will investigate. - 4) Q: How many households are in the NJ water system?
+A: unknown The committee will investigate. - 5) Q: Has the committee looked at leasing vs. selling the assets?
+Leasing would give us option to move to different provider.